 Cabarita Beach NSW

 CABARITA BEACH AMENITIES

-I can’t stress enough to take only photos and leave only foot prints when visiting the beaches in Australia and globally I might add.
+I can’t stress enough to take only photos and leave only footprints when visiting the beaches in Australia and globally I might add.
 Dispose of your rubbish in the bins provided or take it home with you if you can’t find any rubbish bins.

 A park ranger frequently does the rounds of the nature reserves and car parks looking for people illegally camping, so do take note of this or you will be fined.

-If you are travelling in a small campervan like most backpackers do when visiting Australia, read the signs carefully in the car parks if you plan to park your van for the night.
+If you are traveling in a small campervan like most backpackers do when visiting Australia, read the signs carefully in the car parks if you plan to park your van for the night.
 Some signs will read ‘no overnight camping in vehicles’ or a sign that shows an ‘S’ with a red line through it which means no standing/parking.